 In Japan, Confucianism is an important philosophical teaching introduced at the beginning of civilization in Japanese history.
-Unlike Buddhism, which came from India, Confucianism was, above all, a distinctly Chinese teaching.
+Unlike Buddhism, which came from India, Confucianism was primarily a distinctly Chinese teaching.

 It spread from the Han dynasty in China, to Korea, and then entered Japan via the Korean Peninsula.
-Confucianism overflows high ideals that have always challenged humanity to achieve the highest state of perfection and self-realization.
-The values and customs of Japanese society were strongly based on Confucius' philosophy.
+Confucianism overflows with lofty ideals that have always challenged humanity to achieve the highest state of perfection and self-fulfillment.
+The values and customs of Japanese society were heavily based on Confucius' philosophy.

-However, as a political doctrine of the dominant elite, Confucianism was often expressed in cynical, if not selfish, ways that belied their own ideals.
+However, as a political doctrine of the ruling elite, Confucianism was often expressed in cynical if not selfish ways, belying its own ideals.
 Those at the top of the hierarchy only provided verbal support but did not practice what they preached.

-In modern times, Confucian notions that have always been resilient have provided conceptual foundations for integrating much of Western thought.
-Thoughts about yourself, society, family and politics.
+In modern times, ever-resilient Confucian notions have provided conceptual foundations for integrating much of Western thought.
+Thoughts about self, society, family and politics.

 Rather than assuming that history was progressing to better and better levels, Confucians tended to see ideals in the past.
-Confucian thinking was the philosophical fuel at the time that Japan was a Shogunate.
+Confucian thought was the philosophical fuel at the time when Japan was a shogunate.

-However, the Western influence that came with the Meiji Restoration ended up atrophying the influences of Confucianism.
+However, the western influence that came with the Meiji Restoration eventually atrophied the influences of Confucianism.
 However, this was not the death of this philosophy in Japan.
-The idealists of the Restoration, had their studies in the philosophy of Confucius.
+The idealists of the Restoration had their studies in the philosophy of Confucius.

-However, at the time of the Restoration, the philosophical, political and social aspect managed to remain, despite the introduction of Western policies.
+However, at the time of the Restoration, the philosophical, political and social aspect managed to maintain itself, despite the introduction of Western policies.